-What I’ve done to judge the best crossbow
+What I’ve done to judge the best crossbow right now

 Straight to the point – the best crossbow for this season is the Ravin R26, basing the result on a wide range of factors, from speed and power, to safety and – importantly – value for money.